clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 tracking covers keyword and string tokens only.

 ## Future work

+- Guarded evidence with call-site discharge.
+The dormant-constraint design
+  generalizes: evidence plus a premise, believed when the premise is discharged.
+A sink's premise is "this fn runs on the spine", discharged at analysis time by an invocation site.
+A branch-guarded usage could record its evidence with the premise "this guard holds", discharged per call site from the argument tags: `(defn f [x b] (if b (subs x 1) (inc x)))` then `(f 42 true)` warns, a keyword or number arg proves the guard truthy, :nil proves it falsy, :boolean or a mixed union proves nothing.
+  Guard language stays tiny: a bare param or a known predicate on a param.
+  The wall is the cache: a cross-argument conditional spec is new vocabulary that cannot be resolved away at sync, so it would start in-memory only, cross-library callers see just the unconditional spec.
+  The self-guarded case needs no vocabulary at all: "b truthy implies b is a number" collapses to the union of the evidence with the falsy tags, `#{:number :nil :boolean}`, an ordinary spec, and would catch a caller passing a string where today's design only stays quiet on nil.
+  Prototyped on branch `self-guard-infer` (8f62b238), shelved on the
+  evidence: sound, tests green, four corpora green, but zero finding deltas and zero new cached specs across the clojure and clojurescript core sources, the direct pattern barely occurs in library code.
+What does fire is the interplay with activation, a guarded call of a local fn whose closure constrains the guard param, the reported false positive's own shape with a wrong-typed caller.
+Revisit if the cross-argument version is ever built, the prototype's guard threading and routing arm are its foundation.

+- Arg-type checking at local fn call sites: `(let [f (fn [i] (inc i))] (f "foo"))` is silent while the defn twin warns, only arity is checked.
+The data already flows, extract-arity-info keeps the inferred :args and :ret per arity and analyze-binding-call has both the local's arity entry and an :arg-types atom for the call's children.
+The work is an inline check at analysis time: args-spec-from-arities plus tag-matches?, skipping deferred {:call ..} argument tags and in-memory {:op :and} spec members, neither resolvable before cache sync.
+No cache involvement, locals never serialize. letfn likely falls out of the same path.
+Needs corpus validation, inferred local specs meeting real call sites is new false positive surface.

 - Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are